sumitgautam579/Profile_setup_bash/README.md

 # 👋 Hi, I'm Sumit Gautam

 I'm a passionate DevOps Engineer AWS certified from India with over 3 years of experience specializing in cloud infrastructure, CI/CD automation, and container orchestration.
-Available for freelance projects and cloud-native collaborations.
+Available for collaboration and contributions to cloud-native projects.

 ## 💻 Languages & Tools
 I work with DevOps, Cloud, Microservices, Containers, and everything in between.